The Ketchikan Public Library (KPL) offers Interlibrary Loan for the purpose of promoting the library’s mission:

 If the Ketchikan Public Library does not have the material that a patron needs within its collection, library staff will attempt to borrow it from another library via the Interlibrary Loan (ILL) system.

-Interlibrary loans are available to any patron in good standing (i.e., card is not blocked for fines, overdue materials, or incorrect address) who has been issued a current First City Libraries account.
+Interlibrary loans are available to any patron in good standing (i.e., card is not blocked for lost or damaged item charges, overdue materials, or incorrect address) who has been issued a current First City Libraries account.
 Interlibrary loans are not available to temporary cardholders.

 An ILL request is initiated by submitting a completed ILL request form to the Circulation desk.
 When requesting an item for interlibrary loan, the following information will assist library staff in locating and requesting the item: exact title of the item, author or editor’s full name, publisher, and date of publication.

 Some types of materials are not available for lending by other libraries and, consequently, the following will not be requested on interlibrary loan: reference material (e.g. directories, encyclopedia sets, indexes, standard library reference tools); bound volumes or individual issues of magazines and newspapers; software; rare, archival, manuscript or fragile items; popular books published within the last year; and books currently in the collection of the Ketchikan Public Library which are not listed as lost or missing.